ALASdoo/alasdoo_com_v2/content/english/articles/what-is-the-key-to-finding-the-ultimate-match-between-a-job-candidate-and-a-company.md

 Are you evaluating if we're the ideal fit?
 Don't worry, we've got you covered!
 Let us provide you with all the information you need to make a confident decision.

 It's wise that you get prepared for the initial interview in advance.
 You should familiarize yourself with our company [culture](/careers#culture) and [values](/our-story#values).
 This will provide you with a deeper understanding of who we are and what we stand for.
-In addition to that, you can also navigate our website and uncover more about [the essence of our company](/our-story).
+In addition to that, you can also learn more about the essence of our company by checking out [our story](/our-story).
 Furthermore, you'll have a better understanding of the kind of [services we offer](/services).

 Take a moment to delve into our [case studies](/case-studies) and explore the types of projects we undertake.
 Discover the wide range of [clients we work with](/clients#list) and the [industries we serve](/clients#industries).
 This will give you insights into the diversity of our work and how we make a difference for our clients.

-We invite you to take a look at [our Upwork profile](https://www.upwork.com/o/companies/~01ea0de13226020013/), which has earned top ratings in the software QA field.
+We invite you to take a look at [our WeDoQA profile on Upwork](https://www.upwork.com/o/companies/~01ea0de13226020013/), which has earned top ratings in the software QA field.
 You'll find unbiased reviews from some of our satisfied clients there.
 This way you will get an idea of what it's like to work with us and what kind of results we've achieved for our clients.

 Speaking of reviews, another great resource to check out is [our company profile on HelloWorld](https://www.helloworld.rs/kompanija/ALAS-d.o.o).
 This platform is a great place to find reviews from past/current employees and candidates who have gone through our hiring process.